puk18/bigdata-project-w2020/README.md

 <p align="justify">
 There was no available dataset for code clones, so there were no definitive set of features to characterize  these.
 Therefore we chose the IJADataset which is a collection of java programs and contains 47k files with around 10092k lines of code.
 </p>
-We performed following set of operations to generate data suitable for algorithms.
+We performed the following set of operations to generate data suitable for algorithms.
 <p align="justify">

 - Step 1 :- Injection of code clones in dataset.<br>